RAPAMUNE® (RAAP-a-mune) (sirolimus) Tablets

-- Keep the bottle of RAPAMUNE tablets tightly closed.
+- Bottles: Keep the bottle of RAPAMUNE tablets tightly closed.

-- Store bottles of RAPAMUNE oral solution in the refrigerator at 36°F to 46°F (2°C to 8°C).
-Protect from light.
+- Store bottles of RAPAMUNE oral solution in the refrigerator between 36°F to 46°F (2°C to 8°C).

 - If necessary, bottles of RAPAMUNE oral solution can be stored at room temperature up to 77°F (25°C) for up to 15 days.

 - When a bottle of RAPAMUNE oral solution is opened, it should be used within 1 month.

 - Use any diluted RAPAMUNE oral solution right away.

 Safely throw away medicine that is out of date or no longer needed.

 Keep RAPAMUNE and all medicines out of the reach of children.

 |General Information about the safe and effective use of RAPAMUNE.|

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use RAPAMUNE for a condition for which it was not prescribed.
 Do not give RAPAMUNE to other people even if they have the same symptoms that you have.
 It may harm them.